mapbox/mapbox-navigation-ios/README.md

 The [API reference](https://docs.mapbox.com/ios/api/navigation/) includes example code for accomplishing common tasks.
 You can run these examples as part of the [navigation-ios-examples](https://github.com/mapbox/navigation-ios-examples) project.

-This repository also contains [a testbed](https://github.com/mapbox/mapbox-navigation-ios/tree/main/Example) that exercises a variety of navigation SDK features:
+This repository also contains [a testbed application](https://github.com/mapbox/mapbox-navigation-ios/tree/main/Example) that exercises a variety of navigation SDK features.
+See the [contributing guide](CONTRIBUTING.md#using-carthage) for instructions on installing and running this application.

-1. Clone the repository or download the [.zip file](https://github.com/mapbox/mapbox-navigation-ios/archive/main.zip)
-1. Run `carthage update --platform ios --use-netrc` to build just the iOS dependencies.
-1. Open `MapboxNavigation.xcodeproj`.
-1. Sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://account.mapbox.com/access-tokens/).
-1. Open the Info.plist in the `Example` target and paste your [Mapbox Access Token](https://account.mapbox.com/access-tokens/) into `MGLMapboxAccessToken`.
-(Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)
-1. Build and run the `Example` target.

 ## Customization